philthephatman/awesome-hacking-lists/udpsec.md

 ## C

+- [sniproxy](https://github.com/dlundquist/sniproxy) - Proxies incoming HTTP and TLS connections based on the hostname contained in the initial request of the TCP session.
 - [seafile](https://github.com/haiwen/seafile) - File syncing and sharing software with file encryption and group sharing, emphasis on reliability and high performance.
 - [WireGuard](https://github.com/WireGuard/WireGuard) - Read-only mirror of https://git.zx2c4.com/WireGuard - https://www.wireguard.com/ .
 Pull requests and issues on GitHub cannot be accepted and will be automatically closed.
 The proper way to submit changes is via the mailing list; see https://lists.zx2c4.com/mailman/listinfo/wireguard .
 - [tcpkit](https://github.com/git-hulk/tcpkit) - A tool analyzes tcp packets with Lua